szczyglis-dev/py-gpt/docs/source/plugins.rst

 * ``Memory (inline)`` - maintains compact database-backed long-term memory plus raw keyed memory, with a global scope outside projects and an isolated memory scope for each project.
 * ``Mouse and keyboard`` - lets models control the mouse and keyboard, capture screenshots, and interact with the desktop or supported sandbox environment.
 * ``OpenStreetMap`` - adds geocoding, place search, routing, and map utilities based on OpenStreetMap services.
-* ``Python interpreter`` - lets models execute Python or IPython code on the host or through a selectable sandbox backend (currently Docker), with mutually exclusive standard-Python/IPython tool sets and project-aware file access.
+* ``Python interpreter`` - lets models execute Python or IPython code on the host, in the built-in uv-managed CPython sandbox, or in Docker, with mutually exclusive standard-Python/IPython tool sets and project-aware file access.
 * ``RAG (inline)`` - adds RAG and LlamaIndex retrieval to standard conversations, allowing models to use indexed files, project indexes, and stored context as additional knowledge.
 * ``Real time`` - appends the current date and/or time to system prompts so models can receive up-to-date local time context.
 * ``Serial port / USB`` - gives models access to configured serial and USB devices for reading data and sending commands.
 * ``Server (SSH/FTP)`` - connects to remote servers through SSH, SFTP, or FTP for command execution, file transfers, and filesystem operations.
 * ``Slack`` - connects to Slack workspaces for reading conversations, managing messages, working with users, and transferring files.
-* ``System (OS)`` - executes system commands through a selectable host/sandbox backend (currently Disabled or Docker), with project-aware runtime paths.
+* ``System (OS)`` - executes system commands on the host, in the built-in uv-managed sandbox, or in Docker, with project-aware runtime paths.
 * ``Telegram`` - connects to Telegram bots or user accounts for messaging, chat access, contacts, media, and file transfers.
 * ``Tuya (IoT)`` - connects to Tuya Cloud so models can inspect, search, and control supported smart-home and IoT devices.
 * ``TwelveLabs`` - adds video understanding and multimodal embeddings using TwelveLabs Pegasus and Marengo models.